CreatorX64/this/this.buffer/watch-javascript/sides/notes.md

 **Callback Function**: A function you give to another function, to be run when the other function is finished.
 So the function you call (i.e. invoke), *calls back* by calling the function you gave it when it finishes.

 **Function Currying**: Creating a copy of a function but with some preset parameters.
 Very useful in mathematical situations.

+## Section 5 - Object-Oriented JavaScript and Prototypal Inheritance

+**Inheritance**: The general idea of inheritance is implemented differently in different languages.
+For our purposes, we only need to understand the most basic concept: One object gets access to the properties and methods of another object. **Classical inheritance** is what's currently best known and popular.
+It's there in C#, Java, and it's a way of sharing methods and properties of objects.
+It works but it has its problems.
+For instance, it's very verbose. **Prototypal inheritance** is much simpler.
+It's very flexible, extensible, powerful, and easy to understand.
+It's not perfect either.
+But when we talk about inheritance in JavaScript, it's different than what we may be talking about with other programming languages.

+**Reflection**: An object can look at itself, listing and changing its properties and methods.
+So a JavaScript object has the ability to look at its own properties and methods.
+We can use that to implement a very useful pattern called **extend**.